quen-de/advisor-lite/README.md

 ```

 Three backend layers with an enforced import boundary: `agents` (capabilities, spec, no I/O beyond tools), `service` (orchestration, persistence), `web` (FastAPI, SSE).
 Details in [docs/architecture.md](docs/architecture.md).

-## Non-goals

-Stated proudly: no auth, no real broker, no order execution, no migrations framework, demo data only.
-Nothing here is financial advice, and the UI says so on every screen.

 ## Development